-A new musical by a composition student is bringing one of Oscar Wilde's most notable works to the stage.
+A new musical by a University student is bringing to the stage one of Oscar Wilde's most notable works.

-Callum Nicholls, an MMus Composition student at the School of Music, has composed a musical based on the novel The Picture of Dorian Gray - the story of a young man who makes a fatal wish that a painting of himself would age instead of him.
+Callum Nicholls, a Masters student at the School of Music, has composed a musical based on the novel The Picture of Dorian Gray - the story of a young man who makes a fatal wish that a painting of himself would age instead of him.

 The musical took Callum just over five months to write and will be performed by the University's music students over two nights in February.